ayushpandey1718/ayushpandey1718/README.md

 # Yeah!!
-It's about Me 🥹You
+It's about Me 🥹
 Hello World! 🌍

 I'm Ayush Pandey, a passionate second-year Computer Science student at SRM Institute of Science and Technology👨🏻‍🎓